 It is the policy and practice of Tulane University to comply with the Americans with Disabilities Act (Pub.
 L. No. 101-336), Section 504 of the Rehabilitation Act of 1973 (Pub.
 L. No. 93-112, § 504, as amended), and state and local requirements regarding individuals with disabilities.
 Under these laws, no qualified individual with a disability shall be denied access to or participation in services, programs, and activities of Tulane University.

-The Goldman Center for Student Accessibility offers assistance to all students and employees of Tulane, and accommodates them with modifications to their academic, online, and work environments.
+The Goldman Center for Student Accessibility offers assistance to all students of Tulane, and accommodates them with modifications to their academic, online, work-study, and on-campus housing and dining environments.

 Patrick Randolph is the Director for the Goldman Center for Student Accessibility.
 Patrick attended the Louisiana State University School of Allied Health Professions, where he secured a Bachelor of Science in Rehabilitation Counseling (’95), as well as a Master of Health Sciences in Rehabilitation Counseling (’97).